SamuelPapyan/samvel_papyan_htt124_web/README.md

 GET / - returns the list of students (checking for authentication)

+GET /:id - returns a student by id

 GET /add - returns the html file with student form

 POST / - adds posted student into db

-PUT / - updates student data (still requires id in body)
+PATCH /:id - updates student data by id

-DELETE / - deletes student by id (still required id in body)
+DELETE /:id - deletes student by id

 GET /auth/login - returns the html file with login form